 - Benediction - The benediction is the end cap for your ceremony.
 It's usually quite brief, and announces that you two are married and sometimes includes a few final bits of wit and wisdom for your future.

 - Recession - The recession, most times set to music, is just what it sounds like.
 Everyone goes back down the aisle in reverse order.
 Hooting, hollering, and general giddiness is perfectly acceptable at this point.

 A Question For You

-No matter how it goes down, your wedding ceremony should be a day you and your partner look back on together with fondness.
+No matter how you configure your wedding ceremony order, the most important thing is that you and your partner are happy about it.
 Make sure you do what feels right for you two as a couple, and that you don't give in to pressure from family, friends, or even society in general about what you should or shouldn't do.

 Your loved ones will be glad to share in the joy of your union, however you choose to celebrate it!

 One more thing: congratulations!!
 May your ceremony -- and the rest of your life after it -- be divine!